Paari (2000 film)

-Paari is a 2000 Indian Meitei language film written by Aribam Gautam and directed by Aribam Syam Sharma.
+Paari is a 2000 Manipuri film written by Aribam Gautam and directed by Aribam Syam Sharma.
 The movie stars R.K.
 Surchandra in the lead role.
 This children film is produced by Children's Film Society, India.
 The movie participated at National Children's Film Festival (NCFF) 2010, Guwahati; 2nd Children's Film Festival and 4th Children's Film Festival 2013, Imphal.
 Paari was among the films screened at the International Film Festival of India (IFFI) 2015 under the section A special retrospective on ace filmmaker Aribam Syam Sharma.

 Paari is the first Manipuri children film.